 Digital Object Identifier (DOI)

 Wu, Jie; Javedan, Sam P.; Ellsworth, Kevin; and Fisher, Robert S., "Gamma Oscillation Underlies Hyperthermia-Induced Epileptiform-Like Spikes In Immature Rat Hippocampal Slices" (2001).
-Neurobiology.
+Translational Neuroscience.
 426.